Yuvraj Singh looking to play in Big Bash League, Cricket Australia helping him find a team: Report

 Flamboyant Indian batsman Yuvraj Singh, who retired last year, is eyeing a stint in the Big Bash League and Cricket Australia is trying to help him find a team, a media report has said.

-No Indian player has ever featured in the BBL as the country’s cricket board, BCCI, doesn’t allow active players to take part in overseas league.
+No Indian male player has ever featured in the BBL as the country’s cricket board, BCCI, doesn’t allow active players to take part in overseas league.

 The 38-year-old Yuvraj had retired from international and domestic cricket last year, clearing the decks to ply his trade in foreign leagues across the globe.